 Some people prefer to use a softer wax (warmer), whereas others lean toward a harder (colder) wax.
 I would just say that you should stay away from the extremes at either end of the spectrum.
 Don’t use a wax that’s too soft or too hard.
 But using any wax, regardless of temperature rating, will be better than nothing.

 Apply the storage wax the same as you would when applying glide wax during the regular season.
 Just don’t scrape or brush it off.
-And, I probably do apply a slightly thicker layer since it needs to last all summer.
+And, honestly, I probably do apply a slightly thicker layer since it needs to last all summer.

 Can I Use Old Glide Wax on My Waxless Cross-Country Skis?